 4. DO offer strategic advice to leaders

 The best way to deliver this crucial information?
 Implementing a regular internal communications survey.
-Compiling data-driven analysis of how employees are thinking and reacting will give you the information you need to predict how they will behave in the future.
+Compiling a data-driven analysis of how employees think and react will give you the information you need to predict how they will behave.
 This insight will set you apart from the guesswork of other senior people.
-When it comes to improving internal communications, nothing is more valuable than solid, reliable data.
+When improving internal communications, nothing is more valuable than solid, reliable data.

 5. DO be prepared for a crisis

-Recent events have made this one of the key internal communication trends of 2021.
+Recent events have made this one of the critical internal communication trends of 2023.
 It’s essential to have a change strategy in place so that when the moment comes – probably unexpectedly – your employees are ready to mobilise, are excited about working in an uncertain climate with goalposts that keep shifting, and are keen to try out new tools and techniques.
 When it comes to communicating change, you will find it helpful to have different strategies for different stages of change: